roeltz/wlessc/README.md

 many dependencies that reflected on wlessc's startup time. clean-css has an additional `--compact-more` switch, which applies further optimization.

+wlessc 0.9.0 is rewritten from the ground up to use async/await, updates all of its dependencies and adds a `--help` switch.

 ## Disclaimer

 This was done out of necessity in daily work, and it just does what I need it